This section applies to examinations limited to market analysis, as defined in section 60A.031, subdivision 4, paragraph (f).

 An examination under section 60A.031 must not exceed 18 months from the date the commissioner receives the insurance company's first submission pursuant to a scheduling order, unless:

-(1) the commissioner determines that there has been a material lack of cooperation by the insurance company;
+(1) the commissioner determines that there has been a material lack of cooperation by the insurance company and advises the company in writing of the specific instances demonstrating a lack of cooperation;

 (2) the examination is a multistate examination; or